-- Confidence remains central to passenger perceptions of a safe and secure railway; a less busy railway post-Covid may also be perceived to be a less safe railway. - The rail industry's Secure Stations Scheme is an important initiative which highlights the benefits that arise from a focus on maintaining good level of rail passenger confidence; including increased ridership and revenue - The London Mayor's Transport strategy also focuses on ensuring that crime and the fear of crime remain low on London's transport systems - The recent signing of the pan-industry 'Routes out of Homelessness Charter' will strengthen our partnership working with the rail industry in relation to rough sleeping.
+- Confidence remains central to staff and passenger perceptions of a safe and secure railway; a less busy railway post-Covid-19 may also be perceived to be a less safe railway.
+Maximising the visibility of BTP and rail industry staff has been an important factor in making passengers feel safe during the pandemic - The rail industry's Secure Stations Scheme is an important initiative which highlights the benefits that arise from a focus on maintaining a good level of rail passenger confidence; including increased ridership and revenue - The London Mayor's Transport strategy also focuses on ensuring that crime and the fear of crime remain low on London's transport systems - The recent signing of the pan-industry 'Routes out of Homelessness Charter' will strengthen our partnership working with the rail industry in relation to rough sleeping.
 It also seeks to improve both staff and passenger confidence to positively engage with rough sleepers and work with them to safeguard themselves and the wider community